iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 We want to create a matrix that can distort the space in such a way that we want our data to get sepatated.

-* Neural Nets distort the input data in high dimentional space using these matrix multiplications, $($apply activations in middle$)$, until the data becomes linearly separable.
+* Neural Nets distort the input data in high dimentional space using these matrix multiplications, ( apply activations in middle ), until the data becomes linearly separable.
 * These distortions can be analysed by eigendecomposition and singular value decomposition of weight matrices of the layers of deep neural nets.